-It’s not every day that we speak with a Stanford Ph.D. who has funded the construction of schools around the world.
-That same person started dabbling in ecommerce a decade or so ago and his company is now a publicly-traded retailing powerhouse.
+It’s not every day that we speak with a Stanford Ph.D. who has funded the construction of schools worldwide.
+That same person started dabbling in ecommerce a decade ago, and his company is now a publicly traded retailing powerhouse.
 He is Patrick Byrne, and the company is Overstock.com.
 He’s here to discuss sales strategies, data analysis, and free shipping, among other ecommerce topics.

 Practical Ecommerce: What does Overstock do to prepare for the holidays?

 Patrick Byrne: Well, a number of things.
 First of all, our systems.
 We do a lot of development over the year, developing new technology, and we have to make sure that by the time we get to November 1st, none of it is fragile anymore, that it’s all hardened and bolted down.
-We don’t even roll much new technology once we get past November 1st because we don’t want anything to break.
+We don’t even roll out much new technology after November 1st because we don’t want anything to break.
 We also build our inventories substantially.

-For this year, we developed some integrated marketing campaigns to go out very aggressively into the market.
+This year, we developed some integrated marketing campaigns to go out aggressively into the market.
 [For this year,] we’ve cut our prices.
-We’ve spent the whole year stripping costs out of the supply chain and the marketing chain and we pass a fair chunk of [the savings] back to the consumer.
-So, our pricing has got exceptionally sharp this holiday season, probably sharper than it’s ever been.
+We’ve spent the whole year stripping costs out of the supply chain and the marketing chain, and we pass a fair chunk of [the savings] back to the consumer.
+So, our pricing has gotten exceptionally sharp this holiday season, probably sharper than ever.

 PeC: It looks like your company will grow to something around $750 million for the year in annual sales.
 What percentage of that will be holiday related?

-Byrne: In general, we are growing, again.
-I do think we should see positive growth for the year and typically, our fourth quarter is close to 40 percent of our annual sales.
-The period from November to December is close to about 30 percent.
+Byrne: In general, we are growing again.
+We should see positive growth for the year; typically, our fourth quarter is close to 40 percent of our annual sales.

-PeC: So, the $750 million in sales sounds low, if 40 percent comes in the fourth quarter.
+PeC: The $750 million in sales sounds low if 40 percent comes in the fourth quarter.

 Byrne: It does sound a little low.
 It sounded a little low to me.

 PeC: Our audience is comprised of smaller ecommerce merchants.
-What advice would you have for them as they prepare for the holidays and beyond?
+What advice would you give them as they prepare for the holidays and beyond?

-Now, 10 years ago, they were hugely expensive and you needed a big development team.
+Now, 10 years ago, those systmes were hugely expensive, and you needed a big development team.
 Now, you can pretty much get stuff off the shelf through one advertising network or another.
 MSN has very good technology, DoubleClick, Google of course.
-They have great technology for advertisers that let you figure out the payback in every dollar.
+They have great technology for advertisers that let you figure out the payback for every dollar.

 Another thing is to have some equivalent of what’s called a data warehouse.
 That can be a very small one that mom-and-pops can afford, but you’ve got to have some sort of central repository of your data and develop techniques.
 [You can find] the patterns.
 Just like a brook can be an average of, say, 3 feet deep, but there’s one place that’s 10 feet deep.

-You may have 1,000 customers and you’re getting $200,000 of revenue, but if you really analyze where your profit is, what you find is all your profit, you know, 140 percent of your profit is coming out of 5 percent of those customers.
-Fifty of those customers out of the 1,000 are giving you all your profit and the other 950 people that you’re serving are actually costing you money.
-What you want to do, of course, is to get rid of them and get more people like the 50.
-You can’t get there, you can’t do that, unless you have a really good analysis.
+You may have 1,000 customers, and you’re getting $200,000 of revenue, but if you analyze where your profit is, what you find is 140 percent of your profit is coming out of 5 percent of those customers.
+Fifty customers out of the 1,000 are giving you all your profit, and the other 950 people you’re serving are costing you money.
+What you want to do is to get rid of them and get more people like the 50.
+You can’t get there; you can’t do that unless you have a really good analysis.

 If you’re not going to put the time to be doing that analysis, you probably need to stay in a different game because what the Internet is doing is letting people access so much data.
 There are such strong patterns that can be found.
-But the people who are figuring out how to find those patterns and harness them are able to strip so much cost out of their system that you’re really not going to be able to compete with them unless you’re willing to play the same game.
+But the people figuring out how to find and harness those patterns can strip so much cost out of their system that you cannot compete with them unless you’re willing to play the same game.

-PeC: Some smaller merchants reading this may be saying, “Overstock.com is the reason why I can’t grow.
+PeC: Some smaller merchants reading this may say, “Overstock.com is why I can’t grow.
 It’s impossible for me to compete against a company of that size and magnitude.”
 What would you say to that merchant?

 Byrne: I would say that’s not true.
-We started off tiny.
-We started off in a room full of people.
+We started tiny.
+We started in a room full of people.
 So, it’s not true.

 But there is an alternative for that person.
-It sounds self-serving, but 80 percent of our products that you see on our site we really don’t warehouse.
+It sounds self-serving, but 80 percent of the products that you see on our site we don’t warehouse.
 We don’t have them.
 We make deals with all of these smaller mom-and-pop [businesses].
-We have thousands of suppliers who drop ship for us and there are people who start off in their garage with us and now have multi-million dollar businesses.
-They are our suppliers, but they don’t actually ship the products to us.
+We have thousands of suppliers who drop ship for us, and some people start in their garage with us and now have multi-million dollar businesses.
+They are our suppliers but don’t ship the products to us.
 They integrate into us.
 So, if you have a product that can be sold on Overstock and fits in one of our categories, get in touch.

-We have this very simple software that you can integrate to and then we’re doing all the marketing.
+We have this very simple software you can integrate, and then we’re doing all the marketing.
 We’re doing everything that I’ve just said.
 We’re driving the traffic and converting the customers.
-We’re handling customer service, handling the credit cards, doing all the things so that customer never really needs to know that it’s actually a mom-and-pop who is drop shipping the product to them.
-We have well over a thousand of these partners and a lot of them have built very nice businesses, getting a niche, getting it live on our site.
+We’re handling customer service, credit cards, and doing everything so customers never really need to know that a mom-and-pop is drop-shipping the product to them.
+We have well over a thousand of these partners, and a lot of them have built very nice businesses, getting a niche, getting it live on our site.